chrisdev/django-wagtail-feeds/README.rst

 - **BasicFeed** -  A standard `RSS V 2.0.1`_ feed designed to be used without item enclosures.

 - **ExtendedFeed** - An RSS V2/Atom Feed with support for item enclosures such as images or video.
 Use this if when want to integrate your feed with services like MailChimp or Flipboard.

 .. _`RSS V 2.0.1` : http://cyber.law.harvard.edu/rss/rss.html

 JSON feed come in two flavors:

-- **BasicJsonFeed** -  A standard `JSON feed`_ feed designed to be used without content html.
+- **BasicJsonFeed** -  A standard `JSON feed`_ designed to be used without content html.

 - **ExtendedJsonFeed** - A JSON feed with support for content html in items.